 As part of the unconstrained options workshops we identified all possible new resources within each WRZ.
-In order to determine if water is available for the options identified, we reviewed the Environment Agency's Catchment Abstraction Management Strategies (CAMS).
-This resulted in the rejection of options such as new groundwater abstractions in catchments that are currently over-abstracted or over-licenced.
+In order to determine if water is available for

 3.1.3 Environmental coarse screening

 We completed high-level environmental screening, designed to identify environmental risks and constraints.
 Where impacts were identified, the process either recommended high level mitigation or the rejection of the option.